-- Hydrates are named using the name of the ionic compound, and a Greek prefix in front of the word "hydrate" to indicate how many water molecules are associated copper (11) sulfate pentahydrate
+- Hydrates are named using the name of the ionic compound, and a Greek prefix in front of the word "hydrate" to indicate how many water molecules are associated

 "copper(II)"?

 MOLECULAR COMPOUNDS

 - There are several kinds of molecular compound.
 We will learn to name two simple but important classes